BlockchainCommons/cbor-book/src/part_1/practical_introduction_to_cbor.md

 ### Arrays (Major Type 4)

 Arrays use Major Type 4.
 The Additional Information encodes the number of data items (elements) contained within the array, using the same encoding rules as unsigned integers (AI 0-23 for counts 0-23, AI 24-27 + subsequent bytes for larger counts).
-The encoded data items follow the initial byte(s) in sequence.2
+The encoded data items follow the initial byte(s) in sequence.

 Like JSON, CBOR Diagnostic Notation uses square brackets `[]` with comma-separated elements.